ErisApps/SongChartVisualizer/README.md

 It also has the ability to warn you when you're about to reach peak NPS.
 The mod can be configured in the Mod Settings.

 ## Installation
+This mod requires a few other mods in order to work.

+- BSIPA v4.1.6 or higher
+- BeatSaberMarkupLanguage v1.5.3 or higher
+- SiraUtil v2.5.5 or higher

 Installation is fairly simple.

-1. Grab the latest plugin release from either ModAssistant (if it's available) or the [releases page](https://github.com/ErisApps/SongChartVisualizer/releases)
+1. Grab the latest plugin release from BeatMods/ModAssistant (once it's available) or from the [releases page](https://github.com/ErisApps/SongChartVisualizer/releases) (once there is actually a release)
 2. Drop the .dll file in the Plugins folder of your Beat Saber installation.
 3. Boot it up (or reboot)